windowsgamessamples/UnityPorting/README.md

 The plugin binary outputs are included in the Unity project automatically, but you can update and easily have Unity get the updated plugins.

-To build the plugin, open the \UnityPorting\PlatformerApps\Platformer.sln with Visual Studio 2013 and set the build configuration for "Release" and "Any CPU", there is a post build event that will automatically copy the resulting MyPlugin.dll (and any adjacent dlls in the target directory) to the correct locations in the Unity project automatically as follows:
+To build the plugin, open the \UnityPorting\PlatformerPluing\PlatformerPlugin.sln with Visual Studio 2013 and set the build configuration for "Release" and "Any CPU", there is a post build event that will automatically copy the resulting MyPlugin.dll (and any adjacent dlls in the target directory) to the correct locations in the Unity project automatically as follows:

 - MyPluginUnity Project > /Assets/Plugins/MyPlugin.dll